 If you’re well-prepared, you can spend time relaxing, watching TV or listening to music.
 Having a sense of normality provides a break from the chaos and pressure that can cause a post-wedding crash.

 For many couples, post-wedding blues stem from pre-wedding rows and tension, not from taking your vows.
-Many men feel marginalised during the planning stage, particularly if they haven’t adopted a meaningful role, and that’s an imbalanced way to start married life.
-The bride inevitably does the lion’s share, but that can lead to arguments if you don’t agree your wedding roles upfront.
+Some other halves can feel marginalised during the planning stage, particularly if they haven’t adopted a meaningful role, and that’s an imbalanced way to start married life.
+The bride often does the lion’s share of the planning, but that can lead to arguments if you don’t agree your wedding roles upfront.

 The more prepared you both are, the less likely an emotional crisis is afterwards.
 Give the groom tasks that he can do well and cut him some slack if he makes mistakes, otherwise he’ll see your behaviour as controlling.

 And take time out together during the wedding preparations; don’t let the wedding take over your whole lives and forget why you’re actually getting hitched.

 Expect Mixed Emotions

 Don’t be surprised if you feel mixed emotions on and after their wedding day.
 It’s a day of extremes; it’s self-indulgent, but you also have to please other people and stay incredibly organised, which is draining.

 No one really knows how they’re going to feel on the day, but to avoid an anti-climax it’s important to realise that you’ve done everything you can do — there’s no use stressing about it.
 Remind yourself how well you’ve done, even if everything doesn’t quite go to plan.
 Holding on to some perspective helps to lessen the post-wedding blues.